stijn-dejongh/lovecraft_public_domain/raw_converts/ld.md

   My early childhood was one long, prosaic, and monotonous apathy.
 Strictly ascetic, wan, pallid, undersized, and subject to protracted spells of morbid moroseness, I was ostracized by the healthy normal youngsters of my own age.
-They dubbed me a spoil-sport, an  "old woman ", because I had no interest in the rough, childish games they played, or any stamina to participate in them, had I so desired.
+They dubbed me a spoil-sport, an  "old woman", because I had no interest in the rough, childish games they played, or any stamina to participate in them, had I so desired.